 Instead, you can use the back of the blade as a guide.
 Keep the back of the blade horizontal and only apply slight amounts of pressure when sharpening.
 Excessive pressure is never necessary and will often damage the edge that it already has.

-Never Over Hone the Blade
+Never Over Hone The Blade

-Make Sure to Invest in a High-quality Blade
+Invest In a High-quality Blade

 The most popular material type currently is carbon steel.
-The reason for this is that this material produces a sharp edge and is one of the easiest to hone yourself.
+The reason for this is that the material produces a sharp edge and is one of the easiest to hone yourself.
 Another popular straight razor blade type to consider is stainless steel.
 These blades are one of the easiest to maintain because they do not require oiling to prevent rust and corrosion.
 However, these blades are a bit more difficult to hone yourself.

 If you have any tips you would like to share, post them in the comments area.